Fall (August entry; June residency for MFA in Translation)

 Recommendation forms are part of the online application or can be sent directly by the recommender to the Office of Graduate Admissions via postal mail or email.
 Applicants to the Language & Literatures, Creative Writing, and Book Art programs should include at least one academic letter of recommendation from a former professor.
 Applicants to the Translation program may submit professional recommendations.

 English Proficiency Requirement

 All non-native speakers of English are required to show proof of English language proficiency unless they hold a bachelor’s degree from an English speaking, regionally accredited university or college located in the US, Canada, Australia, or Great Britain.
-Mills College accepts the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the English Language School (ELS) Certificate.
+Mills College accepts the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Duolingo English Test (DET), or the English Language School (ELS) Certificate.